cloudmesh-cmd3/cmd3/doc/source/manual.rst

             """
             print arguments

-Please not the differences to our previous class.
+Please note the differences to our previous class.
 We have introduced a decorator that transforms the do_bar method into a method that returns an additional parameter called arguments.
 This is the arguments dict that is created by docopt.
 And allows for some very convenient